MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

     b.
 Further restrict individual IOCTL’s

--	Create a threat model to identify attack vectors and consider if anything can be restricted further
+-	Create a threat model to identify attack vectors and consider if anything can be restricted further.
--	When not sure use METHOD_BUFFERED as an IOCTL buffering method
--	Be careful around embedded pointers being passed in from usermode, they need to be probed, accessed within try except, and they are prone to time of check time of use (ToCToU) issues unless the value of the buffer is captured and compared
+-	Be careful around embedded pointers being passed in from usermode, they need to be probed, accessed within try except, and they are prone to time of check time of use (ToCToU) issues unless the value of the buffer is captured and compared.
--   Use code scanning utilities to look for known code vulnerabilities and remediate any identified issues
+-	When not sure use METHOD_BUFFERED as an IOCTL buffering method.-   Use code scanning utilities to look for known code vulnerabilities and remediate any identified issues.
--   Seek out knowledgeable code review to look for issues, that you may have missed
+-   Seek out knowledgeable code review to look for issues, that you may have missed.
--	Use driver verifier and test your driver with multiple inputs including corner cases
+-	Use driver verifier and test your driver with multiple inputs including corner cases.